Sustainable Waterloo Region: History

 Sustainable Waterloo Region, formerly Sustainable Waterloo, was founded by Mike Morrice and Chris DePaul in 2008 as part of a business project at Wilfrid Laurier University's School of Business and Economics.
-Their research focused on the business implications of imminent carbon pricing mechanisms and the viability of establishing a non-profit in Waterloo Region that would help organizations achieve carbon reductions through collaborations and education.
+Their research focused on the business implications of imminent carbon pricing mechanisms and the viability of establishing a non-profit in the Waterloo Region that would help organizations achieve carbon reductions through collaborations and education.

-Inspiration was found in the business model and success of Sustainable Silicon Valley and CivicAction (formerly the Toronto City Summit Alliance).
+Inspiration came from the success of Sustainable Silicon Valley and CivicAction (formerly the Toronto City Summit Alliance).
 In July 2008, Sustainable Waterloo incorporated as a not-for-profit with a "vision for an environmentally and economically resilient community that believes economic growth should not come at the expense of green and sustainable practices".

 Sustainable Waterloo Region hosted its first Educational Forum in January 2009 with over 200 people in attendance, confirming community-wide interest in GHG reductions and support of the organization.

 Sustainable Waterloo Region received seed funding from various local businesses, academic institutions, government, and education institutions.
 Sustainable Waterloo's Founding Partners include Wilfrid Laurier University's CMA Centre for Business Sustainability, Virtual Causeway, Manulife Financial, Waterloo North Hydro Inc, the City of Kitchener, and Ernst & Young.

 Name change

-In September 2011, Sustainable Waterloo underwent a significant change, updating its name, brand and office space.
-At the start of the annual event season Sustainable Waterloo launched its new name: Sustainable Waterloo Region.
+In September 2011, Sustainable Waterloo updated its name, brand, and office space.
+At the start of the annual event season, Sustainable Waterloo launched its new name: Sustainable Waterloo Region.
 This name was chosen to better reflect the regional element of the organization's mission and the geographical diversity of Regional Carbon Initiative members.
-To accompany the name change, the organization shed their previous “squiggle” in exchange for a logo that better communicated inclusivity and holistic sustainability.
+To accompany the name change, the organization shed its previous “squiggle” in exchange for a logo that better communicated inclusivity and holistic sustainability.

 At the same time, Sustainable Waterloo Region's office moved from its Uptown Waterloo location to the downtown Kitchener Tannery District.